Migrate to the recommended plugin

 - Number

-Fields that have a different structure are:
+The fields that have a different structures are:

 - Title